Welcome Aboard. I occasionally update this with future plans. Check at the bottom.

-I’m a solo boater making my way around The Great Loop.
+I’m a solo boater who completed The Great Loop in September, 2019.
 My boat is L.T.
 Looper, named for my kids Lize and Tommy, who mean everything to me.
-My First Sergeant used to call me LT, which is better than what he likely wanted to call me, so L.T. doesn’t exactly inspire images of boating into the sunset, but Lize, being the older, probably would have balked if I turned it around to T.L.
+When I was in the Army as a wet behind the ear Second Lieutenant, my First Sergeant used to call me LT, which is better than what he likely wanted to call me.
+So L.T. doesn’t exactly inspire images of boating into the sunset, but Lize, being the older, probably would have balked if I turned it around to T.L.

 L.T. is a 2018 23 foot C-Dory Venture powered by a 140 hp Suzuki outboard.
-23 feet is smallish by Looper standards, but having camped and rafted throughout the mountain west, I'm comfortable boating without many creature comforts.
-Twenty plus days on my raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and some stashed six packs.
+23 feet is smallish by Looper standards, but having camped and rafted throughout the mountain west, I'm comfortable without many creature comforts.
+Twenty plus days on my raft in the Grand Canyon doesn’t leave much room for anything except food, tents, water and a few stashed six packs.

 I have lived in Breckenridge, Colorado for the last 40+ years but was born and raised on the Chesapeake Bay where my family usually had some type of boat and boating was as natural as skiing became in Breckenridge.
 As a kid, I dreamed of boating other parts of the Intra Coastal Waterway.
 As I moved west, I added the Mississippi to the list.
 When I stumbled across the concept of the Great Loop, I knew I had found my dream retirement adventure.